How To Get Approved With Dropship Suppliers

 At this point, the eCommerce manager will typically tell you that there are some forms that need to be completed and ask where to send them.

-Make yourself a personalized e-mail address and ask them to send it there.
+Have your personalized e-mail address ready to go and ask them to send it there.

 Example: [email protected]